AndreasNeokleous/TextBasedWebBrowser/README.md

 The user is able to open an HTML file in two ways:
 1) Entering the specific addresses of the file in the address bar.
-2) by choosing the HTML file via a file chooser.
+2) By choosing the HTML file via a file chooser.
 A graphical user interface (GUI) is implemented allowing the user to interact with the browser.

 In addition to hyperlinks, the following HTML tags are handled:
   ```html